Introduction to the Firefly

 What is Firefly?

+Firefly has a rather long history.
 The project was launched in 1994.
 Initially, it was named "the PC GAMESS" and was based on the GAMESS (US) source code of ISUQCG (versions of up to October 25, 1999), while extending its functionality in many important areas.
-However, since 1999, no part of the GAMESS (US) was incorporated into the PC GAMESS, nor will it be added in the future, as the development of the PC GAMESS (now Firefly) became completely independent of the GAMESS (US) development.
+However, since 1999, no part of the GAMESS (US) was incorporated into the PC GAMESS, as the development of the PC GAMESS (now Firefly) became completely independent of the GAMESS (US) development.
 Nevertheless, the high-level compatibility of input and output files between these two packages was enforced to as much extent as possible for different programs.

 Design Philosophy for Speed